snurr-group/mofid/README.md

 It looks like there's a OBDistanceGeometry class, but in hindsight it's implementing bond distance/angle constraints, not really periodic boundaries.
 However, there is already a mechanism for storing unit cell data within OBMol: see distgeom.cpp:163, which uses GetData (which in turn saves an OBUnitCell class within mol._vdata).

 The [main API reference](http://openbabel.org/dev-api/namespaceOpenBabel.shtml) and [OBMol class reference](http://openbabel.org/dev-api/classOpenBabel_1_1OBMol.shtml) are also great resources.
+Also see the [installation instructions](https://openbabel.org/docs/dev/Installation/install.html#local-build).
+With the new makefile configurations, run `make openbabel/fast` to make a quick local build, and the new sbu Makefile will automatically compile against the local directory.

 ### OpenBabel listserv